crnjaja/PrivadoID/README.md

 <!-- Airdrop -->
 ## Airdrop

-Airdrops are a distribution mechanisme in the cryptocurrency and blockchain ecosystem where tokens or coins are sent to user's wallets, typically for free.
+Airdrops are a distribution mechanism in the cryptocurrency and blockchain ecosystem where tokens or coins are sent to user's wallets, typically for free.
 The purpose is often to promote new projects, increase the circulation of a token or reward loyal users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>